MicrosoftDocs/azure-stack-docs.fr-FR/azure-stack/operator/azure-stack-integrate-security.md

 * Signature ID: Microsoft-AzureStack-PrivilegedEndpoint: <REP Event ID>
 * Name: <REP Task Name>
 * Severity: mapped from REP Level (details see the REP Severity table below)
+* Who: account used to connect to the REP
+* WhichIP: IP address of the device used to connect to the REP
 ```

 Tableau des événements pour le point de terminaison de récupération :